datapractice/machinelearners/log.md

         - maybe all datasets are problematic in that they are tables.
 A new mode of inhabiting the table.
 Isn't that my key argument?
 How would I exemplify that?
 By working through an example of what happens to an image in a CNN?
 What happens to faces, for instance, in the predictive classificatory orderings?
      - what about GDELT as a system?
 How does that fit into governance?
      - or what about the Google global fishing example? and how that compares with what the NSA does?
 Or the Facebook case?
 Or the role of Cambridge Analytics in elections?
-     - could make my life a bit easier by using the the Planetary Settlement Project and the ways in which governance (biopolitical, economic, etc.) switches around to predictive operationality; maybe in all of these, the question is bringing governance to bear on that which previously had not been governed.
+     - could make my life a bit easier by using the Planetary Settlement Project and the ways in which governance (biopolitical, economic, etc.) switches around to predictive operationality; maybe in all of these, the question is bringing governance to bear on that which previously had not been governed.
 The multiplicity.
      - But I don't do governance. what is governance?
 How does it related to governmentality?  could follow Barry who sees tech as an orientation to the political present.
 That could be a useful tension: predictive operationality and the invention of political institutions
      - possible titles: predictive operationality and the invention of political institutions
      - to contextualise: Jasanoff's work on policy/government/science?
 Is science a key figure for me?